Sustainability Comparison

 What is NatWest Group's SINK sustainability score?

 NatWest Group scores 47/100 on the SINK sustainability index (Making progress).
 NatWest has cut operational emissions 46% since 2019 and achieved 100% renewable electricity, backed by third-party verification.
 But it withdrew SBTi validation in 2025, weakening accountability.
-Financed emissions fell 39% largely through methodology shifts, not real decarbonisation.
-Fossil fuel financing persists with inadequate exclusion policies.
+Financed emissions fell 39% mainly through methodology changes, not real decarbonisation.
+Fossil fuel financing persists despite climate rhetoric.

 How does SINK compare Lloyds Banking Group and NatWest Group?